 Provide compassionate care to those in need with a career as a personal support worker.

-As a result of an aging population and increased government focus on home and long-term care, the Department of Employment and Social Development Canada (ESDC) reports the need for personal support workers is increasing.
+With an aging population and sustaining government focus on home and long-term care, the need for personal support workers continues.
 With your knowledge of common diseases and disabilities, you will be well-equipped to assist with providing safe and effective support.
 Your personal care and household maintenance abilities will allow you to aid clients with a variety of tasks related to daily living.